databricks/reference-apps/timeseries/README.md

 and so forth.
 In some cases, using Spark with Cassandra (and the right data model) reduces the number of Spark transformations necessary on your data because Cassandra does that for you in its cluster.

-Co-location of Spark and Cassandra nodes assists in data-locality, decreases network calls, and reduced latency.

 ## How to use this project

-There is currently just one sample app with a simple client.
+There is currently just one sample app with a simple client to drive activity.

 ### Setup - 3 Steps
 1. [Download the latest Cassandra](http://cassandra.apache.org/download/) and open the compressed file.